liboyang0112/TRExFitter/README.rst

      * IntCodeShape     -> interpolation code used for the shape component of systematics (should match the one used in RooStats)
      * MCstatThreshold  -> if set it will add the MC stat uncertainty to the fit (and to the plots); a NP will be added for each bin with an MC stat uncertainty > this threshold (relative)
      * DebugLevel       -> 0 or 1
-     * PlotOptions      -> a set os options for plotting:
+     * PlotOptions      -> a set of options for plotting:
         * YIELDS : if set, the legend will be one-column and will include the yileds; otherwise two-columns and no yields
         * NORMSIG : add normlised signal to plots
         * NOSIG: don't show signal in stack